electron/electron/docs/tutorial/quick-start.md

 multi-processes architecture is also used.
 Each web page in atom-shell runs in its own process, which is called __the renderer process__.

-In normal browsers web pages usually run in a sandboxed environtment and are not allowed access to native resources.
+In normal browsers web pages usually run in a sandboxed environment and are not allowed access to native resources.
 In atom-shell users are given the power to use io.js APIs in web pages and it is therefore possible to interact with low level operating system features.